ApplefaceLisa/WebDev/Spring/readme.md

 - The underlying technical implementation of the service is irrelevant because the applications always communicate with a technology-neutral protocol (JSON is the most common).
 This means an application built using a microservice application could be built with multiple languages and technologies.
 - Microservices—by their small, independent, and distributed nature—allow organizations to have small development teams with well-defined areas of responsibility.
 These teams might work toward a single goal such as delivering an application, but each team is responsible only for the services on which they’re working.

+##### 1.1.2 Why change the way we build applications?
+The following forces are impacting the way developers have to think about building applications:
+- Complexity has gone way up : Today’s applications need to talk to multiple services and databases residing not only inside a company’s data center, but also to external service providers over the internet.
+- Customers want faster delivery
+- Performance and scalability : Global applications make it extremely difficult to predict how much transaction volume is going to be handled by an application and when that transaction volume is going to hit.
+Applications need to scale up across multiple servers quickly and then scale back down when the volume needs have passed.
+- Customers expect their applications to be available

+Keep in mind, **Small, Simple, and Decoupled Services = Scalable, Resilient, and Flexible Applications**.

 #### 1.2 Using Spring, Spring Boot, and Spring Cloud for building microservices

 #### 1.3 Learning why the cloud and microservices are relevant to microservice-based applications
 #### 1.4 Building microservices involves more than building service code
 #### 1.5 Understanding the parts of cloud-based development